CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 -
 -

-If we were to limit ourselves to USA, the results would be:
+If we were to limit ourselves to USA, the results would be, by sales:

--
--
--
--
--
+- Top cities are New York and San Rafael
+- Top client is Mini Gifts Distributor by far
+- Top product lines are classic, 36%, and vintage, 20%, cars, 56% in total
+- Top deal sizes are Medium, 65%, and Small, 25%, 90% in total
+- Average sales and price each are 255 and 9 thousand respectivally
+- Top months are november and august

 what to do next? in this way what we could do would be to see others, recommendations